C2DH/ranketwo/_assignments/boder/05-photography-family.en.md

 - Who collected, documented and published them online?
 - How can you get permission to reuse them?
 - How can you be sure that the information you can find about these photos is trustworthy?
-- How was the photo integrated into the animation?
-- Note your findings in your template.
+Note your findings in your template.

 <!-- section -->